 Operation of LNG export terminals such as the proposed project also results in emission of greenhouse gases.
-Magnolia anticipates that operation of its export terminal will emit over 2.1 million tpy of carbon dioxide equivalent in greenhouse gases each year.
-These greenhouse gas emissions will increase global warming, harming both the local and global environments.
-The impacts of global warming include "increased air and ocean temperatures, changes in precipitation patterns, melting and thawing of global glaciers and ice, increasingly severe weather events, such as hurricanes of greater intensity, and sea level rise."
-A warming climate will also lead to loss of coastal land in densely populated areas, shrinking snowpack in Western states, increased wildfires, and reduced crop yields.
-More frequent heat waves as a result of global warming have already affected public health, leading to premature deaths, and threats to public health are only expected to increase as global warming intensifies.
-For example, a warming climate will lead to increased incidence of respiratory and infectious disease, greater air and water pollution, increased malnutrition, and greater casualties from fire, storms,
+The new Magnolia export terminal is expected to emit over 2.1 million tpy of carbon dioxide equivalent in greenhouse gases each year.
+48 These greenhouse gas emissions will increase global warming, harming both the local and global environments.
+The impacts of global warming include "increased air and ocean temperatures, changes in precipitation patterns, melting and thawing of global glaciers and ice, increasingly severe weather events, such as hurricanes of greater intensity, and sea level rise."49 A warming climate will also lead to loss of coastal land in densely populated areas, shrinking snowpack in Western states, increased wildfires, and reduced crop yields.
+50 More frequent heat waves as a result of global warming have already affected public health, leading to premature deaths, and threats to public health are only expected to increase as global warming intensifies.
+For example, a warming climate will lead to increased incidence of respiratory and infectious disease, greater air and water pollution, increased malnutrition, and greater casualties from fire, storms, and floods.
+51 Vulnerable populations-such as children, the elderly, and those with existing health problems-are the most at risk from these threats.